What is a Bald-Faced Hornet?

 The bald-faced hornet is a relative of the yellowjacket and gets its common name from its largely black color and mostly white face.
 This stinging insect is named a hornet because of its large size and aerial nest.

-What do Bald-Faced Hornets
+What do Bald-Faced Hornets look like?

 Bald-faced hornets greatly resemble their yellowjacket relatives, with black bodies and a predominantly white-patterned face.
 They also have two slanted lines running from their midsection towards their head and on the latter part of their abdomen.
 Like yellowjackets and paper wasps, the surface of their upper-midsection almost looks triangular from the side.